ASUS X299-A PRIME & Intel Core i7-7820X Skylake-X Review

 - Does have some RGB lighting built-in and expansion via RGB headers

 - Good pricing point to make it highly competitive in the X299 market

 Putting final words on the Intel Core i7-7820X processor, it’s a solid option with an IPC performance increase, as well as clock speed bump over the previous Broadwell-E processors and if you’re looking for a good companion for your X299-A PRIME motherboard, then the 8 core 16 thread stalwart on the X299 HEDT platform is a perfect pairing.

 We are awarding the Intel Core i7-7820X processor with our Gold award…

-Huge thanks to ASUS and Intel for sending in the X299-A PRIME motherboard and Intel Core i7-7820X processor in for review.
+Huge thanks to ASUS and Intel for sending in the X299-A PRIME motherboard and Intel Core i7-7820X processor for today’s review.